 You can provide high-availability to Tanzu Kubernetes Grid clusters when they are deployed on a three vSphere Zone Supervisor.
 A vSphere Zone maps to a vSphere cluster, which means that when you deploy a Supervisor on three vSphere Zones, it utilizes the resources of all three underlying vSphere clusters.
 This protects your Kubernetes workloads running inside Tanzu Kubernetes Grid clusters against failure on a vSphere cluster level.
 On a single-zone deployment, high-availability for Tanzu Kubernetes Grid clusters is provided on an ESXi host level by vSphere HA.

-In a three-zone Supervisor, control plane nodes of Tanzu Kubernetes Grid clusters are automatically placed across the vSpehre Zones.
+In a three-zone Supervisor, control plane nodes of Tanzu Kubernetes Grid clusters are automatically placed across the vSphere Zones.
 However, you can control how worker nodes are spread across zones.
-You can define a NodePool object for the worker nodes of Tanzu Kubernetes Grid clusters and map each vSpnere Zone to a FailureDomain within each NodePool.
+You can define a NodePool object for the worker nodes of Tanzu Kubernetes Grid clusters and map each vSphere Zone to a FailureDomain within each NodePool.
 This way, Cluster API takes care to spread the worker nodes across vSphere Zones accordingly.
-If you skip specifying a FailureDomain for one or all NodePools, Cluster API will spread the NodePools across zones automatically.
+If you skip specifying a FailureDomain for one or all NodePools, Cluster API spreads the NodePools across zones automatically.